 Plastiq is an online bill payment service that lets you pay almost all of your bills by credit card.
-This can be a great way to reach spend targets for new credit card signup bonuses.
+This can be a good way to reach spend targets for new credit card signup bonuses.
 Unlike a few similar services, Plastiq is not limited to billers in their database.
 Plastiq can be used to pay nearly any business.
 Payees not in their database are paid by check.

 The catch?
 A fee is charged to the payer (not the payee) for each payment.

 - Plastiq accepts Visa, MasterCard, and Discover, but they do not accept American Express.